The Empire Strikes Back: Commencement in Norway

 Avalanches blocked direct transport links, and trenches dug by the crew quickly filled with snow.
 Scenes could be prepared only a few hours in advance and many scenes were filmed just outside the crew's hotel as the shifting weather regularly altered the scenery.
 Although Fisher was not scheduled to film scenes in Norway, she joined Hamill on location because she wanted to observe the process.
-Ford was not scheduled for the Finse phase, but to compensate for the delays, he was brought there instead of creating a separate set in a Leeds studio.
-On a few hours' notice, he arrived in Finse, having traveled the last 23 miles of the snow-laden journey by snowplow.
+Ford was not scheduled to shoot in Finse either, but to compensate for the delays, he was brought there to avoid creating a separate set for his scenes in a Leeds studio.
+On a few hours notice, he arrived in Finse, having traveled the last 23 miles of the snow-laden journey by snowplow.
 Production returned to England after a week, though Hamill had an additional day of filming.
 The second unit remained in Norway through March to film explosions, incidental footage, and battle scenes featuring 35 mountain rescue skiers as extras.
 The skiers' work was compensated with a donation to the Norwegian Red Cross.

 To film the Imperial probe landing, eight sticks of dynamite were placed on the glacier and set to explode at sunrise, but the demolitions expert in charge knocked the battery out of his radio and received the message too late to capture the intended shot.
 The opening sweeping shot of the area was captured by flying a helicopter to 15000 ft and performing a controlled drop at a rate of 30 mph or 2500 ft a minute.
 A heated shelter for the helicopter had to be constructed, which delayed filming of the shot by four weeks.
 The second unit, scheduled to be in Finse for three weeks, was there for eight.
 When the crew returned to London, they had only half the planned footage, and background images for special effects shots were uneven.
 Empires budget increased to around $22 million because of the delays and having to rework scenes to compensate for the missing footage.